 Point breakage, the term used to describe the portion of loyalty points that go unredeemed by customers, plays a critical role in the success and perception of customer loyalty programs.
 While high breakage rates might initially seem beneficial to businesses by reducing the liability associated with outstanding points, they often signal deeper issues that can undermine the effectiveness of these programs.

 While your loyalty program will have some level of point breakage, little to no point redemptions among your program members are a bad sign.
-When members are signing up but not completing the final step in the full process of the spend-earn-redeem cycle, it indicates something is keeping them from fully participating in your loyalty program.
+When members sign up but don't complete the final step of the spend-earn-redeem cycle, it indicates something is keeping them from fully participating in your loyalty program.

-This is an issue because when customers fail to redeem their points, it can indicate a lack of engagement or dissatisfaction with the loyalty program.
+This is an issue because a customer's failure to redeem points can indicate a lack of engagement or dissatisfaction with the loyalty program.
 This isn't ideal when customer engagement is a critical program goal.
 Mostly because low loyalty program participation rates eventually lead to loyalty program churn and abandonment.

 A loyalty program’s purpose is to support the consumer behaviors that lead to true customer loyalty and revenue growth.
-If your program data reveals your members contain a high number of points with very low redemption, you need to start looking into reasons why.
+If your program data shows that your members have a high number of points with very low redemption, you need to start looking into the reasons.

 If you are finding that point redemptions in your loyalty program are a little slow, here are a few strategies you can use to re-engage your loyalty program members and encourage them to redeem their accumulated points